jkeefe/python-notes/README.md

 I use `pipenv` to manage the dependencies for each project.
 I prefer to keep those dependencies in the project folder, which these steps allow.

-I've installed using `pip install pipenv`
+I've installed using `pip3 install pipenv`

 Also importantly added `export PIPENV_VENV_IN_PROJECT=1` to my `.bash_profile`